forge-42/vite-plugin-icons-spritesheet/README.md

       cwd: process.cwd(),
       // What formatter to use to format the generated files, prettier or biome, defaults to no formatter
       formatter: "biome",
-      // The path to the formatter config file, defaults to no path
-      pathToFormatterConfig: "./biome.json",
       // Callback function that is called when the script is generating the icon name
       // This is useful if you want to modify the icon name before it is written to the file
       iconNameTransformer: (iconName) => iconName